ibm-cloud-docs/event-notifications/en-release-notes.md

 Looking for {{site.data.keyword.cloud_notm}} status, platform announcements, security bulletins, or maintenance notifications?
 See [{{site.data.keyword.cloud_notm}} status](https://cloud.ibm.com/status?selected=status).
 {: note}

+## 16 Nov 2023
+{: #event-notifications-Nov1623}
+{: release-note}

+Support for IBM OpenPages as a IBM Cloud source
+:  OpenPages simplifies data governance, risk management, and regulatory compliance with its highly scalable, AI-powered, and unified GRC platform.
+You can now send specific events from OpenPages to Event Notifications and route them to various destinations.
+To know more about OpenPages, see [Enabling event notifications for OpenPages](/docs/openpages?topic=openpages-event-notifications-events).

 ## 01 Nov 2023